 Certain debt securities that management has the positive intent and ability to hold to maturity are classified as "held to maturity" and recorded at amortized cost.
-Securities not classified as held to maturity, including equity securities with readily determinable fair values, are investment securities classified as "available for sale" and recorded at fair value, with unrealized gains and losses excluded from earnings and reported in other comprehensive income.
+Securities not classified as held to maturity are investment securities classified as "available for sale" and recorded at fair value, with unrealized gains and losses excluded from earnings and reported in other comprehensive income.
 Purchase premiums and discounts are recognized in interest income using the interest method over the terms of the securities.
 Gains and losses on the sale of investment securities are recorded on the trade date and are determined using the specific identification method.